 The tourism industry has been seen by the UK Government as a potential growth sector in the context of the economic crisis, able to capitalise on the weak national currency to attract overseas visitors and to provide domestic tourism opportunities for UK tourists unwilling or unable to travel overseas.
-Tourism was the subject of one of the first major policy statements made by David Cameron following his election in May 2010, when he clearly stated the Government's belief that tourism could provide jobs and growth in the economy (UK Prime Minster's Office 2010).
-However, although the tourism industry in the UK is positioned to be one of the few 'winners' in the UK economy, the scale of the public sector's role in developing and promoting the UK's tourism industry has become unsustainable in light of the Government's austerity programme.
+Tourism was the subject of one of the first major policy statements made by David Cameron following his election in May 2010, when he clearly stated the Government's belief that tourism could provide jobs and growth in the economy (UK Prime Minister's Office, 2010).
+However, although the tourism industry in the UK is positioned to be one of the few "winners" in the UK economy, the scale of the public sector's role in developing and promoting the UK's tourism industry has become unsustainable in light of the Government's austerity programme.

 The economic crisis began in 2008 and continues to have dramatic effects on the tourism industry in the UK and worldwide.
-At the start of the crisis, in the first quarter of 2009, global tourism arrivals had dropped by eight per cent, and in Europe international arrivals were down by 10 per cent (Smeral 2010).
-In the UK, a drop in domestic tourism receipts of £184 million in this same period was partially offset by a rise in inbound tourism receipts of £142 million in 2008/09, as the weakness of the UK economy enhanced its competitiveness as a destination (Webber et al 2010).
-By the end of 2011, international arrivals to the UK had risen by 3.3 per cent and spending by these tourists had risen by 6.5 per cent (ONS 2012).
-Over the same period, domestic tourist trips in the UK rose by approximately 9.3 per cent (Tourism Alliance 2012).
-Although the data has not yet been fully published for the tourism arrivals in 2012, a recent bulletin from the Office for National Statistics suggests that inbound tourism numbers grew by 1 per cent in 2012, with spending growing by 4 per cent.
-Despite the staging of the Olympic and Paralympic Games in London in 2012, summer visitor numbers remained the same as for 2011, with most growth only occurring at the start and end of the year (ONS 2013).
+At the start of the crisis, in the first quarter of 2009, global tourism arrivals had dropped by eight per cent, and in Europe international arrivals were down by 10 per cent (Smeral, 2010).
+In the UK, a drop in domestic tourism receipts of 184 million pounds in this same period was partially offset by a rise in inbound tourism receipts of 142 million pounds in 2008/09, as the weakness of the UK economy enhanced its competitiveness as a destination (Webber, Bucelatto, & White, 2010).
+By the end of 2011, international arrivals to the UK had risen by 3.3 per cent and spending by these tourists had risen by 6.5 per cent (ONS, 2012).
+Over the same period, domestic tourist trips in the UK rose by approximately 9.3 per cent (Tourism Alliance, 2012).
+Although the data have not yet been fully published for the tourism arrivals in 2012, a recent bulletin from the Office for National Statistics suggests that inbound tourism numbers grew by 1 per cent in 2012, with spending growing by 4 per cent.
+Despite the staging of the Olympic and Paralympic Games in London in 2012, summer visitor numbers remained the same as for 2011, with most growth only occurring at the start and end of the year (ONS, 2013).
 Although the post-crisis growth of UK tourism appears to be slowing, these figures lend credence to the Government's view that tourism provides an avenue for growth during the global economic crisis.

-Key aims of the UK Tourism Policy
+Key aims of the UK tourism policy

-The UK Tourism Policy aims are clearly focused on market measures and productivity gains.
+The UK tourism policy aims are clearly focused on market measures and productivity gains.
 The three key stated aims of the policy are to:

-- 1. Fund the most ambitious marketing campaign ever to attract visitors to the UK in the years following 2012.
-The £100m campaign, co-funded by the Government and the private sector, aims to attract 4 million extra visitors to Britain over the next 4 years - 2.
-Increase the proportion of UK residents who holiday in the UK to match those who holiday abroad each year.
-For longer stays (4 nights or more) this would mean 29% of travelers holidaying in Britain rather than just 20% today - 3.
-Improve the sector's productivity to become one of the top 5 most efficient and competitive visitor economies in the world" (DCMS 2011: 7)."
+- (1) Fund the most ambitious marketing campaign ever to attract visitors to the UK in the years following 2012.
+The 100-million-pound campaign, co-funded by the Government and the private sector, aims to attract four million extra visitors to Britain over the next four years - (2) Increase the proportion of UK residents who holiday in the UK to match those who holiday abroad each year.
+For longer stays (four nights or more) this would mean 29 per cent of travellers holidaying in Britain rather than just 20 per cent today - (3) Improve the sector's productivity to become one of the top five most efficient and competitive visitor economies in the world (DCMS, 2011, p.
+7).